 All the scholars agree that al-Fuqara’ and al-Masakin are those who do not own sufficient wealth.
 However, they differ on the poverty line and the difference between two categories:

 • The poverty line.
 The Hanafi school have used the Zakat Nisab as the poverty line to distinguish between the poor and wealthy.
 A person who owns wealth which is less than the Nisab, is considered poor.
 The Maliki, Shafi’i and Hanbali consider sufficiency as the distinguishing factor.
 Whoever does not own sufficient money to meet their basic living costs for himself and his dependents is poor.

 The scholars have debated over the technical difference between these two categories.
 One opinion suggests that a person who has absolutely nothing in terms of wealth and assets is from the al-Masakin.
 Whereas, a person who has some wealth but less than sufficiency or less than Nisab is from the al-Fuqara’.
-The Foundation can assist eligible needy people in different countries.
+The Foundation can assist eligible poor and needy people in different countries, including the UK.